 The Thorneywork Group: Soft Matter and Nanoscale Systems

-Based in the Physical and Theoretical Chemistry Laboratory, University of Oxford, we use soft matter physics to solve fundamental problems drawn from a diverse range of fields, from condensed matter physics to biology.
-To achieve this we build novel experimental model systems that allow us to probe complex phenomena at the micro and nanoscale, exploiting a range of techniques, including microfluidics, optical tweezing, colloidal suspensions, nanopores and DNA nanotechnology.
+We use soft matter to solve fundamental problems drawn from a diverse range of fields, from condensed matter physics to biology.
+To achieve this we build novel experimental model systems that allow us to probe complex phenomena at the micro and nanoscale, exploiting a range of techniques, including microfluidics, optical tweezing, colloidal suspensions, and nanopores.
 Working with this variety of techniques allows us to probe phenomena from the single-particle to continuum limit and to identify universal physical behaviour across different length and time scales.
+Our current goal is to comprehensively understand fluctuations and transport of materials in driven, out-of-equilibrium systems.
+Understanding transport is important in a wide variety of different scenarios, from exploring biological dynamics to improving state-of-the-art molecular sensing and DNA sequencing devices.
+Moreover, elucidating the statistical mechanics of non-equilibrium systems represents a significant fundamental challenge.
+To learn more please see our recent publications or contact Alice.

 We gratefully acknowledge funding from various sources including: